 Business Risks

-1. Pandemic Risk
+2. Pandemic Risk

 ① Risks related to short-term impact on business performance

-2. Natural Disaster Risk and risks related to external factors including Terrorist Attacks
+3. Natural Disaster Risk and risks related to external factors including Terrorist Attacks

-Climate change caused by global warming has become a major global issue, and if large-scale natural disasters caused by global warming were to occur in Japan more frequently, it may affect our business performance.
-The aviation industry consumes large amounts of fossil fuels, which cause climate change; therefore, CO2 emission reduction is a social responsibility and an extremely important management issue for the JAL Group.
+The aviation industry consumes significant amounts of fossil fuels, which cause climate change; therefore, CO2 emission reduction is a social responsibility and an extremely important management issue for us.
 While companies’ social responsibility is getting greater in relation to the global environment, including global warming prevention, environmental regulations regarding CO2 emissions, noise, hazardous substances, etc. are strengthened, and it also affects consumer behavior.
-In the future, if environmental regulations that involve costs, such as fees for greenhouse gas emissions or introduction of greenhouse gas emissions trading scheme, are further strengthened; or if consumer behavior changes, all of which may affect our business performance.
+Should environmental regulations, such as carbon emissions trading schemes or greenhouse gas emissions tax, be further intensified, or if consumer behavior changes in the future, the Group’s business performance could be affected.
 Moreover, if our efforts to reduce environmental impact are insufficient, it may undermine the company's reputation in society and affect our business operations.

-4. External Environment Risk such as International Affairs and Economic Trends
+5. External Environment Risk such as International Affairs and Economic Trends

 ① External Environment Risk